Man Utd news: 'It's not like we were sh*t!' - Ole Gunnar Solskjaer defends display in Arsenal defeat | Goal.com

 'It's not like we were sh*t!' - Solskjaer defends Man Utd display in Arsenal defeat

-Manchester United manager Ole Gunnar Solskjaer has hit back at criticism of his side's performance in defeat to Arsenal last time out.
+Manchester United manager Ole Gunnar Solskjaer has hit back at criticism of his side's performance in defeat to Arsenal, claiming those who called his side "sh*t" are wrong.

 The Gunners inflicted a first Premier League defeat on Solskjaer since he took over from Jose Mourinho at Old Trafford as they ran out 2-0 winners at the Emirates Stadium on Sunday.